WMT-Metrics-task/WMT-Metrics-task.github.io/subtasks/challenge.md

 ## Challenge Set Structure:

-We expect submissions in a tab-separated values (TSV) with the following formats:
+We expect submissions in a tab-separated values (TSV) with the following format:

-### Format 1:
+### Format:

 | source | good-translation | incorrect-translation | reference | phenomena |
 | :----: | :--------------: | :-------------------: | :-------: | :--: |